0k/kids.cache/README.rst

 Features
 ========

-using ``kids.cache``:

 - Use one simple call to ``@cache``, and a majority of all hidden complexity will vanish.

-  - works out of the box on function, methods, property.
+  - works out of the box everywhere you can stick a decorator (function, methods, property, classes...).
-  - support to be called before or after @property.
+  - support to be called before or after common decorators as ``@property``, ``@classmethod``, ``@staticmethod``.

-- Or go deeper into customization:

-  - cache clearing functionality
+- With ``@cache`` several design pattern can be achieved:

+  - *memoization* when used on function with arguments.
+  - *lazy evaluation* when placed on properties.
+  - *singleton* patterns when placed on classes.

+- Full customization at disposition:

-  - cache stats
+  - cache clearing or cache stats functionality.
-  - support of any cache store mecanism from `cachetools`_ package
+  - support of any cache store mecanism from `cachetools`_ package.
   - support of custom key function which allows:

     - support of your exotic unhashable objects
-    - fine tune what function calls should be considered identic
+    - fine tune which function calls can be considered identic
     - hand pick function dependencies in object (for method)

 .. _cachetools: https://github.com/tkem/cachetools

 Basic Usage
 ===========